 Brigham Young University—Provo, Utah

-Brigham Young University offers one of the most diverse archaeology programs with courses that range from ethnography and old world archaeology to museum courses, systems and institutions, new world archaeology and museum courses.
-Students graduate from this course with extensive knowledge in history, social theory and a wide range of advanced research techniques.
+Brigham Young University offers one of the most diverse archaeology programs.
+Courses include ethnography, old-world archaeology, systems and institutions, new world archaeology, and museum courses.
+Students graduate from this course with extensive knowledge in history, social theory, as well as a wide range of advanced research techniques.